9 Fantastic CLIL Activities for Any Foreign Language Classroom

-CLIL is built on a simple premise: Teach subjects to students in a language other than their native language.
+CLIL is built on a simple premise: Teach subjects to students in a foreign language.
 For example, with students who are learning Japanese, you could teach art, math, geography, history or any other subject entirely in Japanese.

 In this framework, comprehension is more important than memorization, and communication is more important than precise grammatical accuracy.
-CLIL provides a space for students to communicate naturally in the target language, picking up vocabulary in context, and—especially when used with creative subjects such as art—learning how to express their own, original ideas with the target language vocabulary and concepts they have at their disposal.
+CLIL provides a space for students to communicate naturally in the target language, picking up vocabulary in context and learning how to express their own, original ideas.

 CLIL was coined in 1994, though many of its underlying principles had already been in use for years.
-This type of language education dovetails with bilingual teaching and shares many principles in common with language immersion programs (though they’re not synonymous).
+This type of language education dovetails with bilingual teaching and shares many principles in common with language immersion programs.